kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/20-refactor-function-to-class.md

       </button>
 ```

-* We are not recreating our subscription.
-We are simply updating it.
-We won't delete data we already loaded, we will just add a new set of data on top of the old data, for each button click (This is an important distinction)
+* We are not recreating our `subscription`.
+We are simply updating it
+* We won't delete data we already loaded
+    - We will just add a new set of data on top of the old data, for each button click (_This is an important distinction_)

-How can we increment `40` everytime the user clicks the `load more` button?
+How can we increment `40` every time the user clicks the `load more` button?

 ## We need to refactor
-Currently, we have a functional Component.
-With functional Components you need to know you can render it as many times as you want.
-There is no `state` that persists with a functional component.
-Some `props` come in.
-Some JSX goes out.
-But we don't get to hold onto variables like 'Hey here is the current number of employees that are fetched'.
+* Currently, we have a functional Component
+* With **functional Components** you need to know you can render it as many times as you want
+* There is no `state` that persists with a **functional Component**
+* Some `props` come in.
+Some **JSX** goes out.
+But we don't get to hold onto variables like '_Hey here is the current number of employees that are fetched_'.

 If we need data to persist in a component, between renders, when the component is created, we will need to refactor to a class based component